 Some species of cyanobacteria are also known to be toxic when ingested.
 The first scientific documentation of this comes from George Francis in South Australia in 1878.
 Since then we have learned that about 200 of the thousands of species of blue-green algae have the potential to be deadly.

 The cells of the cyanobacterium can potentially contain a toxin that is harmful if ingested.
 The toxin can also be released into the water if the organism dies.

-Cyanobacterial toxins can cause death within minutes, although its effects can take up to a few days if levels are lower.
+Cyanobacterial toxins can cause death within minutes, although their effects can take up to a few days if levels are lower.
 Blue-green algae toxicity in pets leads to liver failure.